namalio/Fragmenta_PCs/PCs_Examples/CashMachine/README.md

 ## Scenario-based Model Analysis

-The scenario-based analysis tries to ascertain whether the PCs model of cash machine above express what is intended.
+The scenario-based analysis tries to ascertain whether the PCs model of cash machine above expresses what is intended.

 <img src="PC_CMAF.jpg" alt="PC_CMAF">